Goodyear Tire and Rubber Company: Expansion: 1926–1970

+During World War II, Goodyear manufactured the F4U Corsair fighter plane.

 On August 5, 1927, Goodyear had its initial public offering and was listed on the New York Stock Exchange.

 By 1930, Goodyear had pioneered what would later become known as "tundra tires" for smaller aircraft—their so-called low inflation pressure "airwheel" aviation wheel-rim/tire sets were initially available in sizes up to 46 inches (117 cm) in diameter.

 Over the next few decades, Goodyear grew to become a multinational corporation.
 It acquired their rival Kelly-Springfield Tire in 1935.
 During World War II Goodyear manufactured F4U Corsair fighter planes for the U.S. Military.
 Goodyear ranked 30th among United States corporations in the value of wartime production contracts.
 WWII forced the dissolution of the Goodyear-Zeppelin partnership in December 1940.
 By 1956 they owned and operated a nuclear processing plant in Ohio.

 In 1944, Goodyear created a subsidiary in Mexico in a joint venture with Compañía Hulera, S.A. de C.V., Compañía Hulera Goodyear-Oxo, S.A. de C.V. or Goodyear-Oxo.

-Goodyear opened a factory in Lurgan, Northern Ireland in 1967 to manufacture hoses, fan belts, conveyer belts, and other rubber products.
+Goodyear opened a factory in Lurgan, Northern Ireland in 1967 to manufacture hoses, fan belts, conveyor belts, and other rubber products.
 It was immediately lauded as "Craigavon's industrial revolution" for providing critical employment in the area.
 A football team known as Goodyear F.C. is still currently active in the Mid-Ulster Football League despite the factory closing down in 1983.
 It was established by laborers of the Goodyear factory.
 They play in Goodyear's classic blue and yellow colours, and their badge is the Goodyear logo.